 - Self-service password reset with on-premises write-back option

-The full version, Azure MFA can be bought with Azure AD Premium, it’s also included with Enterprise Mobility + Security and with the Microsoft 365 Business or Enterprise plans.
-Azure Active Directory Premium P1 starts at approximately £4.50 user/month.
+You can buy the full version of Azure MFA with Azure AD Premium.
+It’s also included with Enterprise Mobility + Security.
+And with the Microsoft 365 Business or Enterprise plans.
+Azure Active Directory Premium P1 starts at approximately £4.50 per user, per month.

-Azure Active Directory Premium gives you a lot more than just the full version of Azure MFA, it’s a collection of advanced features all for one price.
-This includes
+Azure Active Directory Premium gives you a lot more than just the full version of Azure MFA.
+Additionally, it’s a collection of advanced features all for one price.
+And this includes:

 - Advanced security and usage reports

 - Azure AD Join MDM auto-enrolment